 That might sound like its not possible, but we all contribute to the waste that comes from business, restaurants, and construction sites in our community.
 The Environmental Protection Agency (EPA) estimates the national average is 4.4 pounds per person per day, meaning the waste of Santa Feans per day is higher than the national average!

 The most effective way to reduce waste is to not create it in the first place.
+Source reduction is something to help rethink our waste.
 This could be as simple as using rags to clean instead of paper towels.
 Sometimes reducing is not an option, so reusing your item is the next best step to prevent it from being landfilled forever.

 Waste is not just when consumers throw items away.
-Throughout the life cycle of a product from extraction of raw materials to transportation to processing and manufacturing facilities to manufacture and use waste is generated.
+Throughout the Life Cycle of a product from extraction of raw materials to transportation to processing and manufacturing facilities to manufacture and use waste is generated.
 Reusing items or making them with less material decreases waste dramatically.
 Ultimately, fewer materials will need to be recycled, combusted for energy, or landfilled.
-EPA
+(EPA)

 Selecting nonhazardous or less hazardous items is another important component of source reduction.
 Using less hazardous alternatives for certain items (e.g., cleaning products and pesticides), sharing products that contain hazardous chemicals instead of throwing out leftovers, reading label directions carefully, and using the smallest amount necessary are ways to reduce waste toxicity.
-EPA
+(EPA)

 The benefits of preventing waste go beyond reducing reliance on other forms of waste disposal.
 Preventing waste also can mean economic savings for communities, businesses, organizations, and individual consumers.
-EPA
+(EPA)